-Over the last 20 years Scotland’s electricity system has become far less carbon intensive, and is now predominantly powered by renewables.
-But electricity is only one part of the energy we use; in Scotland we use more energy for heating and for transporting goods and people.
+Over the past 20 years Scotland’s electricity system has become far less carbon intensive and is now predominantly powered by renewables.
+But electricity is only one part of the energy we use; in Scotland we use a considerable amount of energy for heating and for transporting goods and people.